inbravo/travel/july-2017/lensdown.md

 ---

 ##  4:10 AM Ghaziabad
+*	Delay of ten minutes from proposed start time, Which is acceptable if initial 100 kilometers are covered unstopped
 *	Me (Enfield Electra), Deepak (Bajaj Avenger) and Digvijay (Bajaj Pulsar) heading for our first stop to Gajraula
 *	We are riding together first time but with a common interest, called Riding...
 *	I am riding with a helmet as the only protacting gear.
 Which i later realized, a great risk